josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 * For a query conducted around 17:08 Mon Oct 9, 2023, this yielded approximately 2800 unique listings with no empty values in the column of important features we listed in the 'Code/get_zillowData.py'.
 The home type we chose is apartments for rent in Austin, TX.
 See the detailed setting of the parameters in the code mentioned above.

 * **Data Attributes' Selection:**
-* We chose 'Price', 'Latitude', 'Longitude', 'Address', 'Bathrooms', 'Bedrooms', and 'Rent_estimate' as our features.
+* We chose 'Price', 'Latitude', 'Longitude', 'Address', 'Bathrooms', and 'Bedrooms' as our features.
 They can be retrieved by setting parameters in the 'initial_pull' function of 'get_zillowData.py', which means we can get those attributes directly from the API.
 * Also, there are some attributes that we computed and added to the dataset, which are 'Distance to University' and 'zip_code', for instances where the address provided in the query did not yield a zip code.
 These were both added using the Google leapis API and the code can be referenced in the get_lat_lon.py and get_zipcode.py files.